Gordon Klingenschmitt: USS Anzio

 When Anzio participated in Fleet Week 2004 in New York City, Klingenschmitt complained to his superiors about holding Fleet Week services at Marble Collegiate Church—as had been done for many years—because the church provided outreach to homosexual people and "endorses homosexual sin".
 Captain Carr later wrote that Klingenschmitt had "(incorrectly and improperly) created an impression in the highest levels of the U.S. Navy that Anzio and our Religious Ministries program were in contention with Navy policy to support Fleet Week obligations."

 On 26 June 2004, Klingenschmitt spoke at the memorial service for a recently deceased Anzio sailor and preached about faith in Jesus "and the certainty of being 'cast into hell' if one did not".
 Over a dozen complaints were relayed to Captain Carr, who again counseled Klingenschmitt about inappropriate proselytization.

 That July, Anzio sailors were surveyed about the ship's chaplaincy, and about 70% of written comments were negative about Klingenschmitt (including "worst CHAP I have seen in 17 years", "would never seek counsel from CHAPS", and "he is one of the worst CHAPs I have seen").
-After receiving a 26/30 from Carr on his periodic Fitness Report, Klingenschmitt declined to provide a formal statement in response, instead submitting a Article 138 complaint against Carr, accusing the CO of religious persecution for lower markings than previously given; commander of Navy Region Mid-Atlantic (CNRMA) dismissed the complaint as meritless and endorsed Carr's report.
+After receiving a 26/30 from Carr on his periodic Fitness Report, Klingenschmitt declined to provide a formal statement in response, instead submitting an Article 138 complaint against Carr, accusing the CO of religious persecution for lower markings than previously given; commander of Navy Region Mid-Atlantic (CNRMA) dismissed the complaint as meritless and endorsed Carr's report.

 Klingenschmitt told the media that he had been unduly reprimanded for preaching about his religion.
 The Navy responded that he had "not received any punishment for language used in public forums".
 Furthermore, United States Department of Defense spokesman William J. Marks explained that chaplains were encouraged to evoke Jesus' name during actual Christian services; while non-religious events like promotion ceremonies or memorial services should be pluralistically sensitive, a prayer to Jesus at such a gathering would not warrant discipline or trouble for the chaplain.

 In March 2005, Carr recommended that Navy Personnel Command not extend Klingenschmitt's active-duty tour, saying the lieutenant "demonstrated recurring confusion concerning a chaplain's role within a military organization."
+Klingenschmitt was transferred from Anzio to Naval Station Norfolk in April 2005, a move he characterized as punitive and foreshadowing the end of his career.